 We fully agree with Spinks et al. that E. marmorata (sensu lato) is a species deserving of strong conservation efforts, and we do not wish to trivialize this need.
 Moreover, the genetic diversity uncovered by the analysis of Spinks et al. should be accounted for explicitly in any conservation plan.
 Given the apparent lack of morphological distinction combined with the broad range of intergradation and other problems with the species hypothesis outlined above, we recommend that the populations elevated to E. pallida by are best considered Evolutionary Significant Units or Distinct Population Segments instead of distinct species.

 Finally, it is important to note that the data and analyses we present do not let us definitively say whether the apparent lack of morphological divergence within E. marmorata truly reflects the presence of a single species, or if it is an artifact of plastron shape being a poor morphological marker for phylogenetic and phylogeographic divergences in the case of E. marmorata.
-This is because we could not carry out our morphometric analyses on the specimens from which the genetic data were obtained.
-The comparisons with the other emydid taxa suggest that our negative result is is because E. marmorata is a single species.
-However, tests of both our preferred conclusion (E. marmorata as a single species) and that of Spinks et al. should include morphological and molecular analyses of the same set of voucher specimens, as well as additional tests of species delimitation using alternative methods and corroborating evidence as suggested by Carstens et al. .
-From a morphological standpoint, support for the validity of “E. pallida” may come from other aspects of morphology, such as carapace shape or other features.
+However, tests of both our preferred conclusion (E. marmorata as a single species) and that of Spinks et al. should include morphological and molecular analyses of specimens from within the Bay Area intergrade zone, ideally the same set of voucher specimens.
+We also recommend additional tests of species delimitation using alternative methods and corroborating evidence as suggested by Carstens et al. .
+From a morphological standpoint, support for the validity of “E. pallida” may come from other aspects of morphology, such as carapace shape, or other features.
 Likewise, further investigation of the phylogeographic utility of plastron shape in other turtle species will help to clarify whether the lack of differentiation seen in E. marmoarata, and the strong differentiation among the other emydids, is typical or an unusual case.

 Supporting information